muphrid15/tetra-gray/README.md

 ## Termination Conditions

 The evolution of a single photon can be stopped by any arbitrary condition provided.
 Typical ones are included in `image.cuh` and `stepsize.cuh`.
 Various reasons to stop the evolution include escape beyond a fixed radius, a total amount of the evolution parameter (corresponding, naively, to some maximum number of steps), or--in the case of adaptive steps--a maximum ratio between the baseline step and the current step.
-The latter is particularly useful for detecting when photons fall irretreviably beyond a black hole horizon.
+The latter is particularly useful for detecting when photons fall irretrievably beyond a black hole horizon.

 ## Photon Array to Image

 Each photon is converted into an RGB color.  `image.cuh` has the `SphericalColormap` functor that we use for this (though again, this can be replaced by any other functor with appropriate signature).
-This paints a sphere with four regions of color and lattitude/longitude gridlines, making for easy visualization of the stretching of spacetime in all regions.
+This paints a sphere with four regions of color and latitude/longitude gridlines, making for easy visualization of the stretching of spacetime in all regions.

 The image is then written to disk using `png++`.

 # Utilities, Tools, and Mathematical Models

-Caster Gray utilizes semi-indedepent tools to help glue together the raytracer:
+Tetra Gray utilizes semi-independent tools to help glue together the raytracer:

 - a "functional toolkit" provides a powerful interface for composing functors, both in host and device code
 - Clifford algebra provides the mathematical backbone of the tensor manipulations required for general relativistic spacetimes
-- The spinning black hole spacetime is descrbied by the Doran solution, which naturally lends itself to raytracing and clifford algebra
+- The spinning black hole spacetime is described by the Doran solution, which naturally lends itself to raytracing and clifford algebra

 ## Function Object Composition

 The directory `libftk` contains a Haskell-inspired set of templates for functors (in the category theory sense) and monads.
-While Caster Gray does not use monads, it directly draws on this style to derive useful operators (in `operator.cuh`) for composing function objects and/or lambda functions, for partially applying these objects, and so on, all usable for function objects to be passed to Thrust for parallelization over the GPU.
+While Tetra Gray does not use monads, it directly draws on this style to derive useful operators (in `operator.cuh`) for composing function objects and/or lambda functions, for partially applying these objects, and so on, all usable for function objects to be passed to Thrust for parallelization over the GPU.

 ## Clifford Algebra-based Tensor Manipulations